hashkat/hashkat/docs/commandline.md

 ## Change Directory

 You can change in to a different directory using the **cd** command.
 Simply typing in **cd** will move you into the 'home' diectory, while typing in **cd ..** will have you move up one directory.
 You can change into a specific directory using **cd** in conjunction with the directory's name, though this directory must be present within the directory that you are currently in.
-Typing in the following will move you into the **Documents** directory:
+Typing in the following will move you into the **Documents** directory (assuming you are in your 'home' directory:

 `cd Documents`

+Typing the following will move you back into your 'home' directory:

+`cd`

 ## Remove a File